hergemony/thereadmegenerator/readmeguide.txt

 - What problem does it solve?
 - What did you learn?

+ie. A command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

 ##Table of Contents
 If your README is long, add a table of contents to make it easy for users to find what they need.

 ##Installation
 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment up and running.

+ie.
+First, use git clone in the terminal to download the project Then open the project in VS Code and in the package.json folder enter the terminal Within the terminal, use npm install inquirer to install the inquirer package The command-line application should work when node index.js is entered in the terminal

 ##Usage
-How will users use this application?
-For example: This application can allow users to quickly and easily create a README file by using a command-line application to generate one.
+How will user's use this application? ie. This application can allow users to quickly and easily create a README file by using a command-line application to generate one.

 ##Screenshot
 Provide instructions and examples for use.
 Include screenshots as needed.